gripableteam/gripable-play-unity-docs/source/index.html.md

 Quaternion GetWorldFrameQuaternion();
 ```

-> GetWorldFrameQuaternion returns a Quaternion object representing the orientation of the device in the world frame.
+> Returns a Quaternion object representing the orientation of the device in the world frame.

 ```csharp
 Quaternion deviceQuaternion = gripablePlay.GetWorldFrameQuaternion();
 ```

-GetWorldFrameQuaternion returns a [Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) object representing the orientation of the device in the world frame.
+Returns a [Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) object representing the orientation of the device in the world frame.

 ### Return Values

 Returns | Description
 ------- | -----------
-deviceQuaternion | The device orientation in the world frame expressed through a [Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) object
+<code>deviceQuaternion</code> | The device orientation in the world frame expressed through a [Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) object
-[Quaternion.identity](https://docs.unity3d.com/ScriptReference/Quaternion-identity.html) | Returns the identity [Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) (x,y,z=0, w=1) if the device is not subscribed or not initialised
+<code>[Quaternion.identity](https://docs.unity3d.com/ScriptReference/Quaternion-identity.html)</code> | Returns the identity [Quaternion](https://docs.unity3d.com/ScriptReference/Quaternion.html) (x,y,z=0, w=1) if the device is not subscribed or not initialised

 # Sensor Frame RPY